aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 To avoid deadlocks if there is an even number of CoC committee members, one of them will have a tie breaking privilege.

+End of tenure
+^^^^^^^^^^^^^

+CoC members can resign voluntarily at any point in time, by informing the CoC or core developers in writing.

+CoC membership ends automatically after a person has been in this role for 2 years.
+If the person would like to continue the membership of CoC, a new appointment vote has to happen following the procedure as for appointment of a new CoC member.
+The vote can be requested by the affected CoC member or by any core developer.

 .. _cc-members:

 CC members